andriesfc/result-for-kotlin/core/README.md

 ## Exploring further

-The library offers a rich set of functional operators to those which prefer a fully functional style of expression, as well as hooks into the wrapping and/or unwrapping of domain errors in the case of the developer not handling said domain error.
+The library offers a rich set of functional operators to those which prefer a fully functional style of expression, as well as hooks into the wrapping and/or unwrapping of domain errors in the case of a developer not handling said domain error.
 The hooks can be exploited to handle cross-cutting concerns.

 ### Functional Support